mjoynes-wombat-web/URL-Shortener/readme.md

 ##### [`DELETE http://localhost:3000/api/v1/urls/:id`]

 ### Summary
-By replacing `:id` in the DELETE URL you can update the URL.
+By replacing `:id` in the DELETE URL you can delete the URL with that ID.

 ### Sample Response
 ```